svven/summary/README.md

 In a nutshell
 -------------

-Summary requests the page from the URL, then uses [extraction](https://github.com/svven/extraction) to parse the HTML.<br />
+Summary requests the page from the URL, then uses [extraction](https://github.com/lethain/extraction) to parse the HTML.<br />
 Worth mentioning that it downloads the head tag first, performs specific extraction techniques, and goes further to body only if extracted data is not complete.
 Unless ```summary.GET_ALL_DATA = True```.

 The resulting lists of titles, images, and descriptions are filtered on the fly to rule out unwanted items like ads, tiny images (tracking images or sharing buttons), and plain white images.
 See the whole list of filters below.

-Many thanks to Will Larson ([@lethain](https://github.com/lethain)) for the original [extraction](https://github.com/lethain/extraction) repo.<br />
+Many thanks to Will Larson ([@lethain](https://github.com/lethain)) for adapting his [extraction](https://github.com/lethain/extraction) library to version 0.2 to accomodate summary.
-Here's the forked extraction package that's being used: https://github.com/svven/extraction

 Rendering